FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ### Play

-The current player decides to either predict the upcoming role or not (passive role).
+The current player decides to either predict the upcoming roll or not (passive roll).

 Roll the dice and add/remove points based on the result combination and if the prediction was correct (if made).